smittytone/HT16K33Segment-Python/README.md

 A hardware driver for the [Adafruit 0.56-inch 4-digit, 7-segment LED display](http://www.adafruit.com/products/878), which is based on the Holtek HT16K33 controller.
 The LED communicates over any I&sup2;C bus.

-Two versions of the driver are available, one for [CircuitPython](https://circuitpython.readthedocs.io/en/latest/docs/index.html) applications, the other for code written in [MicroPython](http://docs.micropython.org/en/latest/index.html).
+Three versions of the driver are available, one for [CircuitPython](https://circuitpython.readthedocs.io/en/latest/docs/index.html) applications, another for code written in [MicroPython](http://docs.micropython.org/en/latest/index.html) and a third for regular Python, for use on the Raspberry Pi, for example.

 ## Characters ##